leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/input.rst

       Is less restrictive, allowing any orientation.

 Show Navigation Guide
-   Display the center and axis during rotation.
+   Display the pivot point and axis during rotation.
 Invert Zoom
    Zoom using opposite direction.
 Swap Y and Z Axes